MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 “Content-Type: application/json”
 to the header
 of our request.
-`httr::POST`
-will do it for us
-if we
+This means
-pass a call
+passing a call
 to
 `httr::content_type_json()`
 as one of the
-optional arguments.
+optional arguments
+to
+`httr::POST`.

 The Vision API documentation
 says that for a request